Microkubes/microkubes-python/README.md

 # Self-registration on the API Gateway must be the first thing we do when running this service.
 # If the registration fails, then the whole service must terminate.
 registrator.register(name="hello-service",                  # the service name.
-                     paths=["/hello"],                      # URL pattern that Kong will use to redirect requests to out service host="hello-service.services.consul",  # The hostname of the service. port=5000)                             # Flask default port.
+                     paths=["/"],                           # URL pattern that Kong will use to redirect requests to out service host="hello-service.service.consul",   # The hostname of the service. port=5000)                             # Flask default port.
 When redirecting, Kong will call us on this port.